Big-company strategy. Small-business math.

 Professional — $129/month monthly, $97/month annual (billed $1,164/year)

-For when this is the job.
+For the decisions you can't get wrong.
 Every framework, every stage.
-5-agent C-Suite debate.
+4-agent C-Suite debate.
 4-agent research.
 Assumption Exposer.
 Proposal generator.
 Import 50K files / 150 GB of proprietary context.
 Presentation export.
 7-day free trial.
-Most popular tier among professional users.
+Most popular tier.

 How do I get started with StratEngine AI?